cn246-admin/gitea-mirror-manager/README.md

 These features may or may not be added in the future - time permitting.

-I am always open to working with anyone to improve my code.
+Any pull requests improving the code and/or performance are welcomed.

 ## What it does do

-Exactly what I needed it to -- update GitHub/GitLab API keys on my push mirrors :)
+Exactly what I needed it to -- update GitHub/GitLab API keys on my Gitea push mirrors :)

 ## Links